Camp Friendship booth at the CharlottesvilleFamily Camp Expo

 • Direct access to camp directors and staff.
 You can ask tough, specific questions about safety, staffing, counselor training, and overnight logistics.

-• Comparisons in one place.
-You might meet ten or more camps in a few hours—much more efficient than chasing down individual programs.
+• Meet More Camps.
+You might meet ten or more camps in a few hours—much more efficient than chasing down individual programs online.

 • Brochures, swag, discounts.
 Many camps bring promotional items and sometimes offer registration incentives at the fair.